Homes Get Stinky, No Matter How Clean You Are

 - Mattress: Even your mattress needs to be deodorized periodically.
 While washing your sheets and blankets, simply sprinkle it with baking soda, let it soak in for 10 minutes or so, and then vacuum it up.

 In our house, this is one of the worst places.
 I guess we don’t use them enough and so they stay closed up and hot, thereby trapping any mustiness inside and infiltrating everything inside.
 These smells I think are the most easily handled though.

 Here are some ways to tackle stinky closet smells:

-Shoes are the same.
-If they are left damp, sweaty or muggy, especially locked up in a muggy closet, they tend to stink and make everything around them stink.
+- Shoes: Shoes are the same.
+If they are left damp, sweaty, or muggy, especially locked up in a muggy closet, they tend to stink and make everything around them stink.
 Try crushing sage leaves inside your shoes between uses, or for a quick fix, spritz some vodka inside them.
 Once the vodka evaporates, the smell will too.